Missouri Back Taxes Settlement Guide: Methods to Settle Taxes

 - Connect with a Team of Tax Attorneys & CPAs

 - Receive Free Consultation & Likely Outcomes

 The Missouri Department of Revenue processes individual income taxes and some other kinds of taxes.
 The Department is the central collection unit for all state revenue.
 In addition to collecting taxes, the Department licenses drivers and titles and registers motor vehicles for the state of Missouri.

-If you cannot pay your state tax debt in full, you can set up an installment payment plan that allows you to pay your tax debt off through equal monthly payments.
-The number of your installment payments will depend on the amount of taxes that you owe, and your ability to pay your tax debt off within a reasonable amount of time.
+If you cannot pay your state taxes owed in full, you can set up an installment payment plan that allows you to pay your taxes owed off through equal monthly payments.
+The number of your installment payments will depend on the amount of taxes that you owe, and your ability to pay your taxes owed off within a reasonable amount of time.
 You can make your monthly payments using a credit card, an electronic funds transfer (EFT) from a bank account, or a personal check.